 The carbon pack isn’t just about the exterior appearance, with lavish carbon fibre trim pieces adorning the cabin space and engine cover.
 Fine Nappa leather seats with contrast stitching also come as standard, whilst privacy glass, matrix LED headlights and the all-important RS Sport exhaust system round things off.

-Looks are always subjective, but you can generally get a feel for a cars appeal by watching the reaction of passers-by.
+Looks are always subjective, but you can generally get a feel for the appeal of a car by watching the reaction of passers-by.
 In that regard, the RS5 received more than its fair share of adorning looks, with the ‘Sonoma Green’ Audi Exclusive paint proving to be a popular topic of conversation.
 Never have I experienced a colour be so love/hate; personally, this is the colour I’d have an RS5 in, many agreed but equally others scoffed at such a notion – each to their own…

 In terms of the body shape, Audi’s ‘RS’ styling enhances the coupe body of the A5 perfectly, with the bulked arches, angular chin and diffuser area creating a beautiful blend between sleek and menacing.
 It’s difficult to imagine a scenario where the RS5 wouldn’t make a classy entrance – the RS5 is one fine looking coupe.